trailblazer/trailblazer.github.io/guides/trailblazer/2.0/02-trailblazer-basics.md

 {{ "app/concepts/blog_post/operation/create.rb:contract-validate:../trailblazer-guides:operation-02" | tsnippet  }}

 Again, Reform's API will be utilized here by Trailblazer.
-Remember, I told you the operation is only an orchestrator knowing how to operate abstractions such as the contract, but it has no idea how.
+We discussed earlier that the operation is only an orchestrator knowing how to operate abstractions such as the contract, but it has no idea how.

 What `Contract::Validate` will do at run-time could be expressed as follows.

     # pseudo code
     Contract::Validate( key: :blog_post )
+      reform_contract = options["contract.default"]
-      result = options["contract.default"].validate(options["params"][:blog_post])
+      result = reform_contract.validate(options["params"][:blog_post])

 In a nutshell, Trailblazer uses the contract's `validate` method, passes in the fragment from the `params` hash you provided, and lets Reform sort out validations, generating error messages and providing an actual result for us.
 If that fails due to insufficient input, `Contract::Validate` will deviate to the left track and no further steps will be executed.

 {% callout %}
 It is incredibly important to understand the `:key` option here. `Validate` will extract the `blog_post:` fragment from the params hash, if you provide the `:key` option, and it won't continue if it can't find this key.

 Omitting `:key`, `Validate` will try to validate the entire params hash, which is fine if you don't use wrappers.
-However, gems like `simple_form` always add this wrap, so be weary.
+However, frameworks like Rails and gems such as `simple_form` always add this wrap, so be weary.
 {% endcallout %}

 Also, please note that Reform's validation takes away the need for `strong_parameters`.
 Since all desired input fields were declared using `property` in the contract, it can simply filter out other irrelevant keys.